By Clare Flynn Levy | 17 January 2017

 The good news, according to DiStefano et al, is that those who succeed in keeping their resolutions usually do so after five or six annual broken promises.

-So if you’ve made (and already broken) your resolutions for 2017, don’t give up – there’s hope for you yet.
+So if you’ve made (and already broken) your resolutions for this year, don’t give up – there’s hope for you yet.